May expects no quick Brexit breakthrough as she seeks EU help

 "Today is about de-mystifying this whole Northern Ireland backstop.
 Nobody in the EU wants to use it.
 But we need to have it," said Dutch Prime Minister Mark Rutte.
 "How to make that clarification on paper - that's something we have to look at tonight."

-(Additional reporting by Kate Holton and Kylie MacLellan and Paul Sandle in London, Alastair Macdonald, Jan Strupczewski and Philip Blenkinsop, Editing by Alastair Macdonald, Raisa Kasolowsky, Andrew Cawthorne, Larry King and David Stamp)
+(Additional reporting by Kate Holton, Kylie MacLellan, William James and Paul Sandle in London, Alastair Macdonald, Jan Strupczewski and Philip Blenkinsop, Editing by David Stamp)